 Jinhua Zhejiang, China Travel Guide

 One of Jinhua's most distinguished historical connections is to the Taiping Heavenly Kingdom Rebellion (1850-1864).
 The Taiping Heavenly Kingdom Muwang Palace, a remarkably preserved site, was used as the residence and headquarters for Li Xiucheng, the "Loyal King," during the rebellion.
 This complex delivers a tangible link to a turbulent yet significant period in China's past.
 The city also is a powerful legacy in traditional crafts and agriculture, with Jinhua Ham production dating back centuries, reflecting long-standing culinary traditions.
-Its historical strata make it a compelling destination for those interested in China's enduring cultural narrative.
+Its historical strata turn it into a compelling destination for people interested in China's enduring cultural narrative.

 Known as Wuzhou, an early administrative center.